 The Last Hours of Ancient Sunlight

 I have recently finished a book called “The last hours of ancient sunlight“.
-The book is about how we are destroying our planet and all the natural resources that we have in it, especially the oil we have left, which according to the author will not last more than a couple of generations and this can cause all kinds of conflicts and calamities, as well as shortages of food, natural resources, etc.
+The book is about how we are destroying our planet and all the natural resources that we have in it, especially the oil we have left, which according to the author will not last more than a couple of generations and this can cause all kinds of conflicts and calamities, as well as shortages of food, natural resources, etc. Not that I believe many of this claims, but nonetheless they are interesting to read.

 The issue is that the book does not have an alarmist tone of “everything is lost” but exposes with facts and arguments and scientific studies how the natural ecosystem works, climate changes, etc., and, at the end, the book gives us some solutions, the most important of them, the change of consciousness throughout the planet to save what’s left.
-The book talks about everything, about how the oil extraction that sustains the growth of humanity is running out (although in retrospect, and having learned about the mineral origin of oil this is about to be discussed), about how potable water resources are running out (we had a terrible drought in Barcelona in 2007), about how the trees that remain on the planet can no longer keep the atmosphere clean and the rain cycle running, etc. It explains how basic foods will continue to rise as it will be more and more expensive to produce them (due to lack of water and due to the increase in population, high demand and little supply) and how all this can make most of the world more hungry than they are today in some countries.
+The book talks about everything, about how the oil extraction that sustains the growth of humanity is running out (although in retrospect, and having learned about the mineral origin of oil this is to be discussed), about how potable water resources are running out (we had a terrible drought in Barcelona in 2007), about how the trees that remain on the planet can no longer keep the atmosphere clean and the rain cycle running, etc. It explains how basic foods will continue to rise as it will be more and more expensive to produce them (due to lack of water and due to the increase in population, high demand and little supply) and how all this can make most of the world hungrier than they are today in some countries.
 Sometimes reading these things gives me the impression that they have taken me from my reality and I have opened the window to another one for which not everyone is prepared.

 Recently the news shows that the United Nations and its World Food Program are having problems finding and storing food such as corn and rice, basic ingredients in the diet of half the planet, since its price and speculation make its scarcity more and more noticeable.